puneetkumar041/MySQL_Development_Work/README.md

 <img width="150" alt="Screenshot 2023-02-17 at 9 48 17 AM" src="https://user-images.githubusercontent.com/25247630/219548391-874c9fe8-45c8-46a0-ae7e-425659632eb3.png">

-### Development Tasks for Day to Day Activities including stored procedure, cursor, event
+### Development Tasks for Day to Day Activities including stored procedures, cursors, events...

 <img width="180" alt="image" src="https://user-images.githubusercontent.com/25247630/219543934-9b5d5fd8-1b72-4173-b3a4-f16499f954b3.png">

 If we consider the enterprise application, we always need to perform specific tasks such as database cleanup, processing payroll, and many more on the database regularly.
 Such tasks involve multiple SQL statements for executing each task.
 This process might easy if we group these tasks into a single task.
 We can fulfill this requirement in MySQL by creating a stored procedure in our database.

-### Stored Procedure Features
+### Stored Procedure Features...

 *) Stored Procedure increases the performance of the applications.
 Once stored procedures are created, they are compiled and stored in the database.